Crumb Top Baking

 Recipe tips and substitutions

-• Some people can’t tolerate the taste of cilantro.
+• Some people can't tolerate the taste of cilantro.
 If you fall into that category, try using fresh parsley instead.
-It will change the flavour of the hummus slightly, but it still works as a fresh herb ingredient.
+It will change the flavor of the hummus slightly, but it still works as a fresh herb ingredient.

 • For an extra light and fluffy hummus, add a little more water.
 For a thicker hummus, use less water.